 Dobbiaco

-Dobbiaco is a fantastic option if you’re looking for a balance of charm and convenience.
-Located about 27 km from Tre Cime di Lavaredo, it’s a great base for exploring the Dolomites.
+Dobbiaco is a fantastic option if you're looking for a balance of charm and convenience.
+Located about 27 km from Tre Cime di Lavaredo, it's a great base for exploring the Dolomites.
 The best part?
-The 444 bus runs frequently from Dobbiaco to Rifugio Auronzo, dropping you right at the foot of Tre Cime in around 50 minutes.
-It’s a hassle-free way to get to the trails, so you don’t need to worry about parking or other bus lines.
+As mentioned before, the 444 bus runs frequently from Dobbiaco to Rifugio Auronzo, dropping you right at the foot of Tre Cime.
+It’s a hassle-free way to get to the trails if you don't want to worry about driving and parking.
+Remember that this bus needs to be booked ahead online.

 Tre Cime di Lavaredo Hike Guide